Before you go: Banff National Park

-Banff National Park is ready to welcome Canadians and visitors.
-As one of Canada’s most iconic tourism destinations, Banff could be especially popular during this celebration year.
-For the best Banff National Park experience, plan your visit before arriving and step out of your vehicle to explore the park on foot, by bike, or with transit.
+Banff National Park is Canada’s oldest—and most visited— national park.
+More than four million visitors come to appreciate its charms each year.
+For the best experience, plan your visit before arriving and step out of your vehicle to explore the park on foot, by bike, or with transit.

 Making reservations now means more time to enjoy all that Banff National Park has to offer.
 You can book everything you need right now for the perfect vacation from a backcountry overnight permit, a weekend in an oTENTik, or a lantern-lit tour through the ancient grottos at the Cave and Basin National Historic Site.

-Get instant access to Parks Canada’s Camping Registration, GPS-triggered interactive maps, and all the latest information about special events happening in 2017 right now when you download the free Parks Canada app.
+Get instant access to Parks Canada’s Camping Registration, GPS-triggered interactive maps, and all the latest information about special events right now when you download the free Parks Canada app.

 Be parks smart

-Check for updates on seasonal and safety closures, make sure you pay attention to guidelines so everyone can enjoy the beauty of our National Parks and National Historic Sites and most important of all, don’t forget your Discovery Pass!
+Check for updates on seasonal and safety closures and make sure you pay attention to guidelines so everyone can enjoy the beauty of our National Parks and National Historic Sites.

 On the day